iamharryliu/ecobee-dashboard/README.md

 # ecobee
-Web app to interact with ecobee API.
+Dashboard to interact with ecobee API.

 ## What I Learned
-* How to create web APIs
-* How to use and implement mySQL in an API project
+* How to interact with IOT devices through web API
-* How to use UPDATE and DELETE requests.
+* Impletment MySQL database to Flask project.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+* Python3.6+
+* pip
-* Python3
+* virtualenv
 * mySQL

 ### Installing